 Synopsis

-Creates the runs, run_steps, and run_events tables (and supporting indexes) in the target PostgreSQL database if they do not already exist.
+runs, run_steps, and run_events tables (and supporting indexes) in the target PostgreSQL database if they do not already exist.
 Call this once before submitting your first run.
 The Docker Compose setup runs run init automatically on container startup.

 Example